Possession of Prescription Drugs

 Those accused are often required to submit drug tests if going through probation.
 Repeat offenders and people who possess prescription drugs with intention to sell can expect to face more serious penalties.
 The typical penalty for transporting or possessing prescription drugs is 240 hours of community service, on top of a $1,000 fine.

 Possession of prescription-only drugs is one of the less serious drug offenses in Arizona.
 However, it’s also one of the easiest crimes to commit.
-If you have been accused of possessing prescription drugs illegally, contact the Stewart Law Group for assistance.
+If you have been accused of possessing prescription drugs illegally, attorneys at Stewart Law Group can help.
+Contact them today assistance.